ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 This claim can be reported multiple times.
 Each included claim MUST refer to a different attestation key.
 In other words, this claim should be repeated only if multiple attestation keys are used to sign the Evidence.

-## Additional Entity and Claim Types {#sec-additional-claim-types}
+## Additional Element and Claim Types {#sec-additional-claim-types}

-It is expected that HSM vendors will register additional Entity and Claim types by assigning OIDs from their own proprietary OID arcs to hold data describing additional proprietary key properties.
+It is expected that HSM vendors will register additional Element and Claim types by assigning OIDs from their own proprietary OID arcs to hold data describing additional proprietary key properties.

-When new entity and claim types are used, documentation similar to the one produced in this specification SHOULD be distributed to explain the semantics of the claims and the frequency that values can be provided.
+When new element and claim types are used, documentation similar to the one produced in this specification SHOULD be distributed to explain the semantics of the claims and the frequency that values can be provided.

 See {{sec-req-processing}}, {{sec-req-verification}} and {{sec-cons-verifier}} for handling of unrecognized custom types.